 There are two main cervical cancer types and they affect different cells within the cervix.
 Both types of cervical cancer can be detected through identifying abnormal cells during a cervical screening test, sometimes known as a smear test.

 Named after squamous cells, squamous cervical cancer is the most common type, accounting for around 80% of cases.
 It occurs when the cells that cover the outer surface of the cervix become abnormal and cancerous.

-Adenocarcinoma are gland cells that are seen throughout the passage that connects the cervix to the womb and produce mucus.
+Adenocarcinoma is a type that are seen throughout the passage that connects the cervix to the womb and produce mucus.
 For every 10 cases of cervical cancer around 1 or 2 will be due to cancerous adenocarcinoma cells.